Sarah269/slice-and-dice/Amazon Site Searches/README.md

 - TABLE: ON_SITE_SEARCH
 - Database of search terms used on Amazon.com from 1/1/21 to 6/20/22
 - Search terms are in free form
-- Number of Users, Number of visits
+- Date,  Search Term, Number of Users, Number of visits, Site, Country
+  -  There is only one site and one country in the file.
 - 7 million rows

 # Tasks performed: